Alopecia Areata

 What are the signs and/or symptoms of alopecia areata?

 People who have alopecia areata may first notice they are losing hair when they see clumps of hair on their pillow.
-As more hair falls out they will likely see smooth round patches of complete hair loss on their scalp but other areas of the body can be affected too.
+As more hair falls out, they will likely see smooth round patches of complete hair loss on their scalp or other areas of the body.
 It is most common to have just one or a few patches of hair loss but sometimes a person may lose all of their hair (on their head) including eyelashes and eyebrows.
 This condition is called areata “totalis.”

 Will my hair grow back?